 - Supervisor approves student employee timesheets in the Time and Absence System before the payroll lockout date.

 Student employees may be exempt from paying FICA taxes if they meet certain eligibility criteria established by the IRS.
 It is important to note that if a student employee’s student status changes, for instance, if they continue to work over the summer, their FICA exemption may change.
 Review USC’s policy regarding FICA exemptions for students for more information.

 The International Student Employment Guide provides an overview of and instructions for navigating the student employment process for international students as well as supervisors or student hire representatives involved in hiring an international student.

 Visit International Student Services (ISS) for more information or to speak with an advisor regarding on-campus student employment.

-Student employees with concerns about discrimination or harassment connected to their employment with UofSC should contact the Office of Equal Opportunity Programs.
+Student employees with concerns about discrimination or harassment connected to their employment with USC should contact the Office of Civil Rights & Title IX.